Dua Lipa Flaunts Toned Bod In Cut-Out Bodysuit & Teases New Single ‘Don’t Start Now’

 The video clip, which was only around seven seconds long, showed the singer striking several dramatic poses in a black chair.
 She wore a light yellow neon cut-out bodysuit.
 It had long sleeves, along with a high cut which left her booty showing.
 The front of the bodysuit featured cutouts on her midriff and on her chest, with a strip of horizontal fabric that censored her.
 The back of the bodysuit mimicked the front, with slightly differently shaped cut-outs.

 Dua wore dark stockings and black heels, while striking poses using a chair as a prop.
-In one clip, the singer was seen laying on the ground with her legs on the chair.
+In one clip, the singer was seen lying on the ground with her legs on the chair.
 And in the next, she was seen throwing her head back while popping her left knee.
 These were followed with clips of Dua lounging in the chair casually while exuding sexy vibes.
 She wore her hair down, and was seen breaking into a big smile towards the end.
 The video finished with the words, “Don’t start now” in white on a black background.

 Between the two social media platforms, there were tons of excited comments from dedicated fans.